-Before taking the steps to add carbon dioxide supplementation, make sure you’ve mastered the essentials of cannabis cultivation and have at least a few successful grows under your belt.
-Learn the basics before getting into this more technical aspect of growing.
+Before taking steps to add carbon dioxide supplementation, make sure you’ve mastered the essentials of cannabis cultivation and have at least a few successful grows under your belt.
+Learn the basics before getting into this more technical aspect of growing cannabis.

 Carbon dioxide is measured in parts per million (ppm).
 The natural CO2 levels naturally occurring in our air hovers at around 400 ppm.
 Botanical research indicates that once CO2 levels surpass 3,000 ppm, it begins to have a detrimental effect on humans, and at 5,000 ppm, it can be lethal.
 Plants, on the other hand, can survive and grow in environments with carbon dioxide levels that surpass 10,000 ppm.

 When used in combination with good light, CO2 levels at 1,200 to 1,600 ppm or so will significantly increase the growth of your cannabis plants.
-At these carbon dioxide levels, plants can also tolerate and still thrive at higher temperatures reaching 85 to 95 degrees Fahrenheit.
+At these carbon dioxide levels, plants can also tolerate and still thrive at higher temperatures reaching 85 to 95º F.